jimblandy/laproscope/README.md

     Connection.prototype.onDataAvailable@chrome://laproscope/content/server.js:110
     l>

+Now you can really hack on Firefox from within Emacs.

 Please note: when the _Laproscope server_ menu item is checked, any process on your machine can connect the port and do anything Firefox chrome code